mobiletoly/ktor-hexagonal-multimodule/README.md

 Platform-specific code.
 Don't put any of your business logic here.
 These modules implement platform specific functionality, such as database access or HTTP calls.
-As we already mentioned, the special case of adapters is *primary adapters* that contain functionality that trigger business logic via interfaces in core's `usecase` interfaces, in our case this is ktor's web controllers (routes).
+As we already mentioned, the special case of adapters is **primary adapters** containing functionality that trigger business logic via interfaces in core's `usecase` interfaces, in our case this is ktor's web controllers (routes).

 Adapters usually deal with repository classes (SQL repo, HTTP client repo etc) and can work with DTO (data transfer objects) to communicate with repositories.
-These DTO objects should not be exposed to core's business logic, since if they change - it should not impact business logic.
+These DTO objects should not be exposed to core business logic, because if they change - it should not impact business logic.
 If adapter wants to return data back to core business logic, this DTO object should be converted to business model data class first.
-Same is for input, core module will be sending model data classes as input parameter to adapter (via output port) and adapter might need to convert these models to DTO object first.
+Same is for flow from core layer to adapter - core module will be sending model data classes as input parameter to adapter (via output port) and adapter might need to convert these models to DTO objects first.

 ###### Depends on
 - **core** module.
-Primary adapters should only use `usecase` package and model data classes used by use cases (these model classes may reside outside of `usecase` classes, e.g. in our app we use `error` and `models` packages as well).
-Secondary adapters should only use `outport` package (and model data classes).
+Primary adapters should only use `usecase` package and model data classes used by use cases (these model classes may reside outside of `usecase` package, e.g. in our app we use `error` and `models` packages as well).
+Secondary adapters should only use `outport` package (and model data classes, errors etc).

 ###### What should be in adapters
 - Web Service controllers (in our app it is **ktor** routes)
 - HTTP/REST clients
 - Database repositories to provide access to underlying database.
 - For example Kafka or ActiveMQ code to send or receive data.
-- DAO objects.
+- DAO/DTO objects.
 Yes, DAO objects should not be in Ports or Core modules.
 First of all, they can contain framework-specific code or annotations (e.g. JPA annotations).
 Second, you don't want to have your business entities to reflect database table layout.
-- DTO (Data Transfer Object) entities, usually specific to repository.

 ###### What should not be in adapters
 - Avoid any business logic code